 At its simplest, the Star Wars saga is made up of three key themes – tragedy, redemption and hope.
-These come embodied by the saga’s central character, Anakin Skywalker, and his fall and ultimate redemption through the love of his son.
+These are embodied by the saga’s central character, Anakin Skywalker, and his fall and ultimate redemption through the love of his son.
 But during his time as right hand of the Emperor, Anakin committed unspeakable atrocities.
 In a campaign of violence and terror that lasted almost two decades, countless lives were slain by his lightsaber or strangled in his vice-like force choke.
 It begs the question whether he deserved to be redeemed at all.

 It’s a conversation that frequently occurs in fandom.
 However, the issue seems to be less whether Anakin was worthy of redemption, all his past crimes expunged, and more whether the love of his son was enough.